We're helping philanthropists achieve results.

 Philanthropy Advisory Fellows are accomplished, bright, and knowledgeable Harvard graduate students who are highly motivated to make the world a better place.
 The program is highly selective and seeks to build a well-rounded cross-disciplinary team from across the Harvard graduate schools.
 We award each Fellow a $300 stipend upon completion of the project.

 The program seeks to advise foundations and high-net-worth individuals who have a strong desire to maximize the impact of their philanthropic dollars.
 Donors can apply to the program by answering a few short questions about how much, how, why, and when they intend to give.
 We only have capacity to take on 2-3 projects per semester, so not all donors will be accepted.
 We are looking for donors who are open to a wide variety of causes and/or locations to support.
+To demonstrate commitment to the project, we ask all donors to either A) commit >$150,000 to our team's recommendations, or B) pay a $3,000 fee to cover the costs of our project and stipends.
 Apply Here.

 Faculty Advisory Board